The Dark Moon - Realigning Ourselves with the Rhythm of Life

 2nd October, 2021

 The moon is known to influence the ocean and its tides, the flow of sap and the life force in our gardens, and the behavior of many different birds, animals, and crustaceans.
-I'm learning that if we choose to pay attention, it can also indicate ways that we humans can align ourselves with the rhythms and cycles of life in our efforts to bring ourselves back into harmony with nature.
+If we choose to pay attention, it can also indicate ways that we humans can align ourselves with the rhythms and cycles of life in our efforts to bring ourselves back into harmony with nature.

 More...

-But I prefer to think of the Dark Moon as preceding the New Moon.
-It holds the ending of the previous lunar cycle and also the potentiality of the next one.
+The Dark Moon holds the ending of the previous lunar cycle and the potentiality of the next one.

 The Dark Moon is the lunar cycle equivalent of the Winter Solstice, the moment on the annual solar cycle which holds the endings of the previous round of seasons and the potential and promise of the return of spring and the renewal of the seasonal cycle.